- Institute for Science + Math Education: web site - twitter - facebook

 - Suzanne Reeve - high school teacher, Bellevue School District

-- Giovanna Scalone - post-doctoral scholar, Oregon State University
+- Giovanna Scalone - post-doctoral scholar, Engineering, University of Washington

-- Shelley Stromholt - post-doctoral scholar, University of Washington
+- Shelley Stromholt - faculty, University of Oslo; program evaluation consultant Aspect Research + Evaluation

-- Katie Van Horne - post-doctoral scholar, University of Colorado Boulder
+- Katie Van Horne - research assistant professor, University of Colorado Boulder

 - Elizabeth ("Elly") Walsh - assistant professor, San Jose State University